Making Music in Alaska Means Resilience

 The pandemic wasn’t last year’s only curse, nor will it be the only one to stick around.
 Our entire country, Alaska included, is still facing the consequences of social injustices that have long festered like a national wound.
 We have also experienced local tragedies, both public and private.
 During such times of tension, music can bring us together by opening up discussion about important issues.
 But it can also be emotionally taxing for us to lead those discussions.
 Adding our voice to the chorus is a privilege, to be sure, but the weight of it can add to the burdens we already carry.

 Yet we have shown resilience.
-Not only musicians, but also the entire community - the ecology - that supports our work offered inspiration and ideas for overcoming difficulties in the upcoming year.
-Festivals reorganized to provide content online and to distribute or gather outdoors safely.
+Not only musicians, but also the entire community -- the ecology -- that supports our work offered inspiration and ideas for overcoming difficulties in the upcoming year.
+Festivals reorganized to provide content online or gather outdoors safely.
 Funding opportunities sprang up to distribute much-needed grants where they would make the most difference.
 Bands, ensembles and symphony orchestras restructured to provide new kinds of performance opportunities for players and engagement opportunities for audiences.
 Venues found creative ways to stay safe and open to the public - at least for a while.
-Now they are finding ways to stay afloat financially whilst waiting for the day they can safely reopen.
+Now they are finding ways to stay afloat financially while waiting for the day they can safely reopen.
 And, of course, music teachers - both inside and outside the school system - adjusted and expanded to serve changing student needs.

 Michael Dickerson is an Anchorage composer, writer, and educator.
 He is a board member at Northern Culture Exchange and a 2020 Rasmuson Individual Artist Award recipient.